 Sure, your best aunt wants to support you by buying everything in your

 But those things run out over time.
-Then you move to your friends.
+Then you have to move to your friends.

 They do the same and if you have a couple good ones, you might be able to get a couple parties a year from them.
 But that runs out too.

 Then they’re dodging you at the local grocery store (cause there’s only one)